MoNabawy-2003/al-safaa-hospital/README.md

-Of course, here is a corrected and refined version of your project description.

 # Smart Hospital Monitoring and Management System (SHMMS)

 An intelligent, full-stack web platform for modern healthcare environments.
 SHMMS provides role-based dashboards for patients, doctors, and hospital management, enabling personalized care monitoring, streamlined communication, and data-driven operational analytics.